cms-L1TK/firmware-hls/IntegrationTests/ReducedConfig/IRtoKF/firmware/scripts/README.md

 These scripts are all triggered by the [Makefile](https://github.com/cms-L1TK/firmware-hls/blob/master/IntegrationTests/ReducedConfig/IRtoKF/firmware/Makefile).
 There should be no need to use these manually.
-The EMP top-level is in `IRtoKF/firmware/hdl/payload.vhd`. `firmware-hls/KalmanFilter` is a git sub-module link to the repo containing the Kalman Filter firmware.
+The EMP top-level is in `IRtoKF/firmware/hdl/payload.vhd`.

 * **convert_emData2EMP_Link.py**